dmarx/obsidian_vault/Doctrine of the Indirect Third-Party Effect of Fundamental Rights.md

-**Doctrine of the Indirect Third-Party Effect of Fundamental Rights**
+---
+tags:
+  - needs-outlinks
+---

 The doctrine of the indirect third-party effect (Drittwirkung) of fundamental rights refers to the application of constitutional fundamental rights not only in relationships between individuals and the state but also in private relationships between individuals.
-In German constitutional law, this doctrine implies that fundamental rights influence private law and that courts must consider these rights when interpreting and applying private law.
+In German constitutional law, this doctrine implies that [[fundamental rights]] influence private law and that courts must consider these rights when interpreting and applying private law.
 This ensures that fundamental rights have a pervasive effect throughout the legal system.

 ### Key Aspects of the Doctrine